 About Tooth Extraction

 Most teeth are extracted quickly and relatively painlessly with an elevator tool to remove the tooth, but shattered, decayed, or deformed teeth may need surgical removal.
-Regardless of if it’s a quick extraction or a surgical procedure, the result is an open wound where the tooth used to sit.
+Regardless of whether it’s a quick extraction or a surgical procedure, the result is an open wound where the tooth used to sit.
 Once it’s done, the dentist will pack it with gauze.

 Unfortunately, tooth extraction itself is the easy part.
 Aftercare is where things can quickly take a turn for the worse.
 Pulling a tooth leaves a big, gaping wound in your jaw that needs to heal with time, so aftercare is crucial.
 However, it’s less about what to do and more about what not to do to prevent painful complications.